 What you can do

-Before your appointment, you may want to write a list that answers some of the following questions:
+Before your appointment, you may want to list answers to the following questions:

 - Has anyone in your family ever had this problem?